a-poor/austinpoor-dot-com/src/content/blog/the-question-is-the-answer.md

 recommended: []
 ---

 It seems like most of the current use cases for LLMs have to do with summarization and RAG.
 Both involve an LLM answering questions, for a user, about a piece of text.
-Either "summarize the following..." or "anser question X based on Y documents."
+Either "summarize the following..." or "reference the following document...answer the following question...".

-I believe that by flipping that paradigm – using LLMs to generate questions for a user to answer – there would be a huge potential value unlock.
+By flipping that paradigm – using LLMs to generate questions for a user to answer – there would be a huge potential value unlock.

 ## Setting the Scene